In short…

 Amenities

-There is one store about 7 miles west of the park at routes 994 and 26.
+There is a store about 7 miles west of the park at routes 994 and 26 (Entriken).
 They have fuel, a few pre-made sandwiches, and restrooms.
-Hours are somewhat limited outside of peak summer season.
-It may be a madhouse during peak summer season due to the Raystown Lake boating and fishing crowds!
+Hours are limited outside of peak summer season.
+It may be a madhouse during peak summer season due to the Raystown Lake boating and fishing crowds, but the lot is plenty big.
+It appears there also may be food and ice cream in an RV park across the street from it, but that’s probably summer only.